keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Introduction.md

 * Here we see the phylogenetic tree of SARS-CoV-2, constructed based on all 8343 viral sequences submitted from 59 countries on all continents.
 As we have seen previously, every branch of the tree represents a new mutation.

 * The tree can be zoomed in by clicking on a branch.
-Colours represent continents.
+Colours indicate the origin of a specific SARS-CoV-2 sample.
 Unlike in the example figure, circles we see here are representing samples, not mutations.

-* Until today, CeMM sequenced viral genomes from 21 Austrian patients.
-In the following analysis, we compared these samples with the 8343 submitted genomes from all around the world.
+* Until today, CeMM sequenced viral genomes from 242 Austrian patients.
+In the following analysis, we compared these samples with 8000 submitted genomes from all around the world.

 # [Phylogenetic analysis reveals an early branching event in SARS-CoV-2 evolution](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?c=gt-S_614&d=tree)